tjlane/thor/README.md

 ODIN
 ====

+(this code is under active development, and nothing works... yet!)

 Structural ensemble determination from heterogeneous, multiple experimental sources.

 ODIN takes your experimental data and predicts structures, and also structural ensembles in a rigorous way!